KeithHenry/chromeExtensionAsync/README.md

 This only 'promisifies' API functions that use callbacks and are not marked as deprecated.
 No backwards compatibility is attempted.

-Each API is added manually (I'm still working through them at the moment, feel free to help) as JS can't spot deprecated or functions with no callbacks itself.
+Each API is added manually as JS can't spot deprecated or functions with no callbacks itself.

 Supported API: